WSU-kduncan/cs3900-workoutplan/BR-ProjectRequirementsDocument.md

     * Backend development, connecting frontend to the database using JAVA

 * Outside the scope of this project
-    * The ability to view someone else's runs
     * Commenting on others runs
-    * Creating a social media type of application for runners
+    * Creating a social media type of application for runners.
+This is not us
     * Tagging someone else if a workout was ran together